nrfconnect/sdk-nrfxlib/nrf_modem/doc/sockets.rst

 When the ``NRF_ENETDOWN`` error is detected, the socket is no longer usable and must be closed by the application.
 The application is responsible for detecting when the PDN connection is activated again, before re-creating the socket and attempting the failed operation again.

-The `nRF9160 modem Packet Domain AT commands`_ can be used to manage packet data networks.
+The packet domain AT commands can be used to manage packet data networks.
 Alternatively, the :ref:`pdn_readme` library in |NCS| can be used to receive events on PDN connectivity and manage packet data networks.

 TLS/DTLS configuration
 **********************

-The IP stack in the nRF9160 modem firmware has TLS and DTLS support.
+The IP stack in the nRF91 Series modem firmware has TLS and DTLS support.

 .. _security_tags: